Iconic Backyard Baseball '97 Video Game Has Officially Returned

 The remastered Backyard Baseball '97 game will be available to play on Oct.
 10. / Playground Productions

 After the success of Backyard Baseball '97, Humungous Entertainment released other games in the Backyard Sports universe for soccer, basketball, football and hockey.
 Backyard Baseball 2001 was the first edition to include the kid version of MLB players that starred alongside the likes of Pablo Sanchez, Stephanie Morgan and Jocinda Smith.
-Among the 31 big leaguers featured in that game included Derek Jeter, Randy Johnson, Ivan Rodriguez, Tony Gwynn and Chipper Jones.
+Among the 31 big leaguers featured in that game were now Hall of Famers Derek Jeter, Randy Johnson, Ivan Rodriguez, Tony Gwynn and Chipper Jones.
 Other stars followed suit in other games, like Lisa Leslie and Kevin Garnett in the original Backyard Basketball, and Mike Modano and Martin Brodeur in Backyard Hockey 2002.

 There won't be current MLB players or MLB team names and logos included in the new Backyard Baseball '97 game available to play next month—even if Kansas City Royals star Bobby Witt Jr. hit a home run while using a Pablo Sanchez-themed bat during a game in August.
 To include big leaguers in the future, Playground Productions would have to work out a licensing deal with MLB and the MLB Players Association.